giuseppCl/Short6-Workout-Generator/README.md

 - No user accounts or login required
 - No tracking or analytics
 - No access to location, contacts, camera, or microphone
-- No data transmission or third-party services
+- No data transmission to third-party services
 - No cookies or external servers

-The app works fully offline and respects your privacy.
+While some core features work offline, the app **does** communicate with our backend to:
+- Download new workout plans
+- Check for and deliver software updates
+- Sync usage settings (no personal identifiers)

+No personal data, location information, or other user data is transmitted to our servers or any third parties.

 If anything changes in the future, this policy will be updated accordingly.

 ---